Uzbek Plov Recipe

 Step 10

-After it boils, turn down the heat and notice that in 10-15 minutes the rice starts to swell, smooth it a little more with a spoon and deepen the garlic cloves in it.
+After it boils, reduce the heat.
+In 10-15 minutes, the rice should start to swell; gently smooth it with a spoon and insert the garlic cloves.

 Uzbek Plov Recipe - Step 10